 To promote transparency and meaningful resident engagement, providers are encouraged, where practicable, to identify in the meeting notice or agenda significant proposed changes in policies, programs, or services expected to be discussed at the meeting.
 However, § 58-64A-360 does not require advance disclosure or detailed description of proposed changes in the meeting notice beyond the notice requirements expressly set forth in the statute.

 A semiannual meeting under § 58-64A-360 is not a meeting of the board of directors and does not convert the resident meeting into a formal governance session.
 The statute requires an opportunity for discussion and inquiry; it does not require real-time board deliberation or formal board action.
-If a question cannot reasonably be fully addressed during the meeting, the provider may provide a written response within a reasonable time after the meeting and make such response available to residents.
+Appropriate response and follow-up to resident questions are addressed in Section 5.

 Scope of “Proposed Changes”